 can be set when cloning a process using the clone

-syscall or it can call set_thread_area
+syscall or it can call set_thread_area.
+When a

-, the kernel expects the memory pointed to by the
+process passes CLONE_SETTLS flag to clone, the kernel expects the memory pointed to by the

-register a Linux user
+%esi register a Linux user

 space representation of a segment, which gets translated to the machine